A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: In o n u -Wigner contraction of the metric-affine geometry and its extensions

 The contraction generated by the parameters $\epsilon_{\rm \ Y_{n}\ with\ vanishing\ dilation}=(1\,,+0\,,1)$ leads to the following algebras:

-Then the dilation given in Eq~(\ref{Dilation}) vanishes, {\it i\,.e\,.,} $\Delta=0$ for the metric tensor of the internal space with satisfying the following equations:
+Then the dilation given in Eq.~(\ref{Dilation}) vanishes, {\it i\,.e\,.,} $\Delta=0$ for the metric tensor of the internal space with satisfying the following equations:

-Therefore, choosing a constant metric tensor, $g_{IJ}=c_{IJ}$, is a possible gauge condition for vanishing non-metricity.
-That is, a flat internal space does not have non-vanishing non-metricity.
-Remark that Conditions~(\ref{Gauge-fixing for vanishing shear}) and~(\ref{Gauge-fixing for vanishing dilation}) can be independently imposed.
+Therefore, choosing a constant metric tensor, $g_{IJ}=c_{IJ}$, not restricting to the Minkowski metric, is a possible gauge condition for vanishing non-metricity and let us call this gauge condition ``{\it trivial gauge}''.
+This property unveils also a new geometric description that the non-vanishing shear and/or dilation, or equivalently, non-metricity allows to choose $g_{IJ}\neq c_{IJ}$ as another possible gauge condition instead of the trivial gauge.
+Remark, here, that Conditions~(\ref{Gauge-fixing for vanishing shear}) and~(\ref{Gauge-fixing for vanishing dilation}) can be independently imposed.
+These statements will be investigated in detail in a sequel paper.

 In the same manner, the contraction generated by $\epsilon_{\rm \ U_{n}}=(1\,,+0\,,+0)$ derives the algebra of the Riemann-Cartan geometry as follows:

 The algebras in the first line above are nothing but the affine algebra.
 In the same manner as the cases of the dilation and the shear, the full contraction, {\it i\,.e\,.,} $\epsilon_{\rm \ 0}=(+0\,,+0\,,+0)$ does not lead directly to the vanishing curvature and/or torsion as follows: